MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 ## Restore SharePoint data

-You can recover SharePoint data in the following ways:
+You can recover SharePoint data as follows:

 - Recover to the original location.